jolitti/adventofcode/2022/comment.md

 This works for non-prime numbers too, but the author probably wanted to ease the solver into the realization.

+Anyway, I quickly threw together an implementation of this principle and fearfully launched the program.
+It worked!
+I'm so happy I don't have to spend another hour figuring out a more rigorous approach.

 ---

 ## To be continued